 Make sure you’ve picked a good facility to get tattooed in.

 The first thing to look for is the overall cleanliness of the studio.
 If it doesn’t look spotless when you walk in, it might not be the right place to get tattooed (especially while pregnant).

 Look for a business license and any certifications that the tattoo parlor or the individual artists have.
 If the staff gets surly with you when you ask to see these or are reluctant to show them, take your business elsewhere.

 Make sure they have an autoclave on the premises (that’s the machine tattoo artists use to sterilize their equipment).
-Every tattoo artists should also be following the typical safety and cleanliness protocols.
-If you notice anyone tattooing without gloves or appearing to reuse a needle (or any other disposable equipment) instead of getting a new one straight from the package, leave.
+Every tattoo artist should also be following the typical safety and cleanliness protocols.
+If you notice anyone tattooing without gloves or appearing to reuse a needle (or any other disposable equipment), instead of getting a new one straight from the package, leave.

-And be comfortable asking questions and raising concerns.
-A reputable tattoo parlor will take pride in their safe and clean practices, not get defensive when questioned about them.
+Also, be comfortable asking questions and raising concerns.
+A reputable tattoo parlor will take pride in their safe and clean practices, not get defensive when queried about them.

 Work with an Experienced Tattoo Artist